stablekernel/aqueduct/source/docs/tut/oauth2.md

 ## Setting up OAuth 2.0: Authenticating Users

-Now that we have a user with a password, we can can create an endpoint that takes user credentials and returns an access token.
+Now that we have a user with a password, we can create an endpoint that takes user credentials and returns an access token.
 The good news is that this controller already exists in Aqueduct, you just have to hook it up to a route.
 Update `entryPoint` in `channel.dart` to add an `AuthController` for the route `/auth/token`:

 ```dart
 @override